officialabdul/officialabdul/README.md

 - 👋 Hi, I’m Abdul Rafik Al-hassan -> @officialabdul
 - 👀 I’m interested in software engineering and anything Technology.
-- 🌱 I’m currently learning and practicing anything thaat can be built with Python and JavaScript
+- 🌱 I’m currently learning and practicing anything that can be built with Python and JavaScript
 - 💞️ I’m looking to collaborate on any project that has stacks related to Python and/or JS
 - 📫 How to reach me abdulrafikalhasssan3@gmail.com or www.amrafik.pythonanywhere.com